2008 Nepalese Constituent Assembly election: Beginning of the CA's work

 In the subsequent vote for Prime Minister, held in the Constituent Assembly on 15 August 2008, Prachanda was the CPN (M) candidate and was backed by the CPN (M)'s alliance partners, the CPN (UML) and the MPRF.
 A total of 20 parties supported Prachanda.
 The Nepali Congress presented Sher Bahadur Deuba as its candidate, but Prachanda won the vote overwhelmingly, receiving 464 votes against 113 votes for Deuba.
-577 members of the Constituent Assembly took part in the vote.
+Five hundred and seventy-seven members of the Constituent Assembly took part in the vote.
 Yadav congratulated Prachanda and invited him to be sworn in on 18 August.
-The three alliance partners held discussions regarding the composition of the new Cabinet and agreed that it should include 24 portfolios.
+The three alliance partners held discussions regarding the composition of the new cabinet and agreed that it should include 24 portfolios.
 The parties had already agreed that the CPN (M) would hold nine portfolios, the CPN (UML) would hold six, and the MPRF would hold four.

-Prachanda was sworn in by Yadav at the President's office on 18 August.
+Prachanda was sworn in by Yadav at the president's office on 18 August.
 In swearing the oath of office, he altered it slightly, taking the oath "in the name of the people" rather than "in the name of God".
-Among the politicians and dignitaries present were Vice-president Jha, Constituent Assembly Chairman Subas Nemwang, and Deuba; Koirala was not present.
-The Indian and U.S. ambassadors congratulated Prachanda on this occasion.
+Among the politicians and dignitaries present were vice-president Jha, Constituent Assembly Chairman Subas Nemwang, and Deuba; Koirala was not present.
+The Indian and US ambassadors congratulated Prachanda on this occasion.

-Eight members of the Cabinet—four from the CPN (M) and four from the MJF—were sworn in on 22 August.
-The CPN (UML) ministers were not sworn in on this occasion; they refused to take the oath due to an unfulfilled demand that the party receive the second-ranking position in the Cabinet.
+Eight members of the cabinet—four from the CPN (M) and four from the MJF—were sworn in on 22 August.
+The CPN (UML) ministers were not sworn in on this occasion; they refused to take the oath due to an unfulfilled demand that the party receive the second-ranking position in the cabinet.